-He has appeared in venues such as the Royal Albert Hall, Philharmonie Berlin, Queen Elizabeth Hall, Royal Danish Opera, Wiesbaden State Opera, Kiel Opera House, Teatro Principal de Burgos, Rossini Festival, Musikfestspiele Potsdam Sanssouci and Internationale Maifestspiele Wiesbaden.
+He has since appeared in venues such as the Royal Albert Hall, Philharmonie Berlin, Queen Elizabeth Hall, Royal Danish Opera, Wiesbaden State Opera, Kiel Opera House, Teatro Principal de Burgos, Rossini Festival, Centre de Musique Baroque de Versailles, Musikfestspiele Potsdam Sanssouci, Copenhagen Opera Festival and Internationale Maifestspiele Wiesbaden.
 And he has performed acclaimed solo recitals in Paris, Rome, Basel and at the Bergen International Festival.

-His opera roles include Ferrando in Così fan tutte, Tamino in Die Zauberflöte, Almaviva in Il Barbiere di Siviglia, Arnold in Rossini’s Guillaume Tell, the officer in Zimmermann’s Die Soldaten, Adam in Hvidtfeldt Nielsen’s Chains and high tenor (haute-contre) roles in baroque operas such as Castor in Rameau’s Castor et Pollux, Pygmalion in Rameau’s Pygmalion, Glaucus in Leclair’s Scylla et Glaucus and Apollo in Cavalli’s Gli amori d’Apollo e di Dafne.
+His opera roles include Ferrando in Così fan tutte, Tamino in Die Zauberflöte, Almaviva in Il Barbiere di Siviglia, Arnold in Rossini’s Guillaume Tell, the officer in Zimmermann’s Die Soldaten, Adam in Hvidtfeldt Nielsen’s Chains and high tenor (haute-contre) roles in baroque operas such as Castor in Rameau’s Castor et Pollux, title role in Rameau’s Pygmalion, Glaucus in Leclair’s Scylla et Glaucus and Apollo in Cavalli’s Gli amori d’Apollo e di Dafne.